How To Feed A Loon

 • Lade 1 to 2 cups of marinara sauce across the bottom of a 9x13" baking dish.

-• Working one crêpe at a time, spread about 3 tbsp of the filling onto the lower third of the crêpe.
+• Working one crêpe at a time, spread about 3 tablespoon of the filling onto the lower third of the crêpe.
 Roll the crêpe to form a stuffed tube.
 Place the stuffed crêpe into the dish on top of the marinara.
 Continue this process with the remaining crêpes and filling.

 • Bake for 12 to 15 minutes on the middle rack, or until cheese has melted and is bubbly and tops are browning slightly.
 If desired, turn the broiler on (leave on the middle rack) and allow the crépes to crisp and brown on the edges.
 Keep an eye on them, don't let them burn!